Getting a Better Sales Return

 More time with customers

-During tough times, business leaders tend to search for areas where they can reduce costs and drive a better return on investment.
-When resources are finite, sales leaders strive to find ways to hit ongoing growth and margin goals with reduced budgets and staff.
-Doing more with less is a common struggle that is exacerbated by rising overhead costs and fixed investment commitments.
+During tough times, business leaders tend to look for ways to reduce costs and improve return on investment.
+When resources are finite, sales leaders strive to achieve ongoing growth and margin goals with reduced budgets and staff.
+Doing more with less is a common struggle, exacerbated by rising overhead costs and fixed investment commitments.

 Adding flexibility to your investment strategy is crucial for continued success when you need to pivot in a dynamic market.
-Surprisingly, many business leaders choose to focus on improving organizational areas that don't have a direct impact on generating revenue, rather than focusing on areas that can increase revenue, such as sales.
-Companies that are best positioned to maintain a competitive advantage in today's world understand the full cost of sales staff and how to better align their investment with sales performance.
+Surprisingly, many business leaders choose to focus on improving organizational areas that don’t directly impact revenue, rather than on areas that can increase revenue, such as sales.
+Companies that are best positioned to maintain a competitive advantage in today’s world understand the full cost of sales staff and how to better align their investment with sales performance.

 If your goal is to do more with less by cutting costs while improving sales performance, there are several strategies you should consider: